 How to get there?

-Budapest is well connected with Road, flight or trains with another European country.
-You just need to apply for Schengen visa and the whole of Europe is open for you.
+Budapest is well connected by Road, flight, or train with another European country.
+You just need to apply for a Schengen visa and the whole of Europe is open to you.

 Best time to visit?